corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/operating/cryptoservice-configuration.md

 ./gradlew shadowJar
 ```

-This will create a jar called azure-keyvault-with-deps.jar, copy this into the drivers directory.
+This will create a jar called `azure-keyvault-with-deps.jar`, copy this into the driver's directory.

 ### Authentication using Azure Managed Identities